Biden tells ABC News debate was a "bad episode," doesn't agree to independent neurological exam

 In Mr. Biden's first interview since the debate, ABC News anchor George Stephanopoulos gave the president multiple opportunities to answer whether he would agree to an independent cognitive or neurological examination, given widespread concern after his lackluster debate performance.
 Instead, the president said he has a cognitive test "every day," and his test is "running the world."

-"Look, I have a cognitive test every single day," Mr. Biden said, insisting the test of the job serves as enough of a neurological exam.
+"Look, I have a cognitive test every single day," Mr. Biden said, insisting the rigors of the job are sufficient to prove his mental fitness.
 "Every day, I have that test.
 Everything I do.
 You know, not only am I campaigning, but I'm running the world."

-The president reiterated that he believes he's up for the job for the next four years.
+The president reiterated that he believes he'll be fit for the job for the next four years.
 Stephanopoulos asked the president if he's being honest with himself about his capabilities.

 "Yes, I am, because George, the last thing I want to do is not be able to meet that," Mr. Biden said.

-Stephanopoulos asked the president whether he would step aside if he can ever be convinced he won't defeat Trump, since the president said he doesn't believe polls that show Trump would win.
+Stephanopoulos asked the president whether he would step aside if he could ever be convinced he won't defeat Trump, since the president said he doesn't believe polls that show Trump would win.

 "It depends on — on if the Lord Almighty comes down and tells me that, I might do that," he laughed, adding later that "the Lord Almighty is not coming down."